derekbarbosa/EC463/notes/README_Engineering.md

 1. Have a working [MSP-EXP430FR2433](https://www.ti.com/tool/MSP-EXP430FR2433) development board (complete with MicroUSB to USB-A cable).
 a.
 Alternatively, have a [Wiring Framework](http://wiring.org.co/) compatible board that is listed on [PlatformIO's supported board list](https://registry.platformio.org/search?t=platform&f=arduino&p=1) and is cross-compile compatible with the [Arduino](https://www.arduino.cc/en/software) or [Energia](https://energia.nu/) IDEs.
 2. Download and install the [PlatformIO Toolchain](https://platformio.org/platformio-ide) via VSCode Extension (recommended).
-   a.
-It would be wise to read up on some of the documentation and get your own "Hello World" going to faciltate the rest of this guide!
+   1. It would be wise to read up on some of the documentation and get your own "Hello World" going to faciltate the rest of this guide!
 3. Have this repo cloned ```git clone https://github.com/derekbarbosa/EC463```
-   a.
-This repo houses everything you need for all components of the project.
+   1. This repo houses everything you need for all components of the project.
 If you don't have it locally on your machine, now would be a good time to have it downloaded.
 4. If on Windows or any other non **nix*-based OS, have PuTTY (or your terminal emulator of choice) installed and ready to connect via serial (9600-ish baud).
 5. Download and Install [KiCad](https://www.kicad.org/download/) (recommended) or any eCAD software of your choice.
 ## :computer: Software Components